 (2) The quest for Reality is the motivation for both the sciences-the science of matter and the science of non-matter.
 And the roads to Reality in these two cases appear to be the opposite of each other-the first one leading outward to the objects ‘out there’ while the second one leading inward to the Subject ‘in here’.
 Vedanta, the special branch of Hinduism dealing with the science of the Inner Subject, called Atman or the Self (Spirit), would classify not only the objects out there to be part of the objective world, but the ‘objects’ in here, in the mind, in the intellect, in the psyche, namely, thoughts, feelings, emotions, etc as also belonging to the ‘objective’ world-the only difference being that the objects out there are gross objects, while the objects in here are subtle objects.
 Nonetheless they are objects, to be sure, the only Subject being the Atman or the Spirit.

 (3) Spirituality (called Atma-vidya) is the science of the Inner Self (Atman) or Spirit, while its technology counterpart is called Yoga.
-Yoga is historically renowned as having originated from India – a dream destination for many yogis, but with so many ashrams and courses, how do you choose wisely?
-It really is a tough choice, with so many destinations looking like a place to only be found in heaven.
+Yoga is historically renowned as having originated from India – a dream destination for many yogis, but with so many ashrams, courses, and equipment, how do you choose wisely?
+It used to be so simple that you didn’t even have to wear clothes and now we have so much to choose from.
+Even selecting a yoga mat has become challenging with the different textures and designs like a baby yoda yoga mat.
+It really is a tough choice, and with so many destinations looking like a place to only be found in heaven.
 But check out “yoga teacher training course in india“, a trusted resource for finding more information.
 Its good to get used to all the lingo before departing on your Yoga adventure; Atman, the inner Self is identical with or part of the Universal Consciousness (called Brahman) or the Supreme Self (called Paramatman) which interpenetrates and pervades the whole universe of animate and inanimate beings.
 Any religious scripture (shaastra) of Hinduism has to be both vidya (science) of Atman/Brahman (hence called Brahma-vidya) as well as yoga (technology) for the realization of this Spirit (hence called Yoga-shaastra).

 (4) Here is a wonderful quote from one great monk of the Ramakrishna Order coming in the Ramakrishna-Vivekananda spiritual tradition on what exactly the experience of spirituality is like: